 - Completion of the application process including visual portfolio submission.
 A required personal interview is an important part of this process

-- Prior knowledge of studio practice in a major; for instance, familiarity of Ceramics is required to be able to work in that facility
+- Prior knowledge of studio practice in a concentration; for instance, familiarity of Ceramics is required to be able to work in that facility

-- Completion of coursework and an understanding of the materials in a chosen major or equivalent
+- Completion of coursework and an understanding of the materials in a chosen concentration or equivalent

 Where do students go after completing the Post Baccalaureate Program?